zhiqiangjianggithub/EchoSightPro/README.md

 ## Performance Evaluation ##

-__EchoSightPro__ actual performance can variant depends on your settings and relies on your hardware.
+__EchoSightPro__ actual performance will vary depends on your computer hardware.
 The following evaluation is based on my testing hardware.

 | CPU    | MEMORY     | GPU   | OS |
 |:------:|:------:|:------:|:------:|